cjj1120/the_rust_book/guide.md

-1. to update rust: `rustup --update`
+1. to update rust: `rustup update`

 cargo new 'project'
 cargo run